 Forecasting assumption Risk Reasons and Financial Effect Level of uncertainty Potential Consequence of Uncertainty Ri sk 1 Government 1 That the current Territorial Authority boundaries and services provided are unchanged.
 This includes the assumption The risk is that amalgamation in some form occurs during the LTP period.
 The local services provided by the Council will still need to be provided locally, so the cost of the service provision is unlikely to Medium High that Council retains ownership and management of three waters assets and that resource management planning is not regionalised. change significantly.
 Medium Data source: Coalition Government 100 Day Plan.
 That implementation of the Drinking Water Quality Assurance Rules remains mandatory for the Council's water supply schemes.
 Council's six urban water supply schemes do not achieve compliance with a more rigorous standard (or stricter enforcement of the standard).
-There could be additional cost from a more rigorous standard (or implementing fluoridation); financial penalties might be imposed; and a revised capital programme Medium High Data source: Drinking Water Quality It is not yet clear whether the drinking- may be necessary.
-Assurance Rules.
+There could be additional cost from a more rigorous standard (or implementing fluoridation); financial penalties might be imposed; and a revised capital programme Medium High Data source: Drinking Water Quality It is not yet clear whether the drinking- may be necessary. ssurance Rules water standard will be extended to rural compliance for rural schemes unknown at non-potable (i.e. currently untreated supplies).
 Mediu m/High The Director-General of Health requires Council to implement fluoridation.